History of HIV/AIDS: 1959: Congolese man

 One of the earliest documented HIV-1 infections was discovered in a preserved blood sample taken in 1959 from a man from Léopoldville in the Belgian Congo.
 However, it is unknown whether this anonymous person ever developed AIDS and died of its complications.

 1960: Congolese woman

 A second early documented HIV-1 infection was discovered in a preserved lymph node biopsy sample taken in 1960 from a woman from Léopoldville, Belgian Congo.

 1966: Congolese man

 A strain with a large amount of the genetic material present was dated to 1966 from a sample from a 38-year-old man.

 1969: Robert Rayford

-In May 1969 16-year-old African-American Robert Rayford died at the St. Louis City Hospital from Kaposi's sarcoma.
+In May 1969, 16-year-old African-American Robert Rayford died at the St. Louis City Hospital from Kaposi's sarcoma.
 In 1987 researchers at Tulane University School of Medicine detected a virus closely related or identical to HIV-1 in his preserved blood and tissues.
-The doctors who worked on his case at the time suspected he was a prostitute or the victim of sexual abuse, though the patient did not discuss his sexual history with them in detail.
+The doctors who worked on his case at the time suspected he was a sex worker or the victim of sexual abuse, though the patient did not discuss his sexual history with them in detail.